magicaltrap/tensorboard_example/README.md

  # TensorBoard Visualization
  1. Overview of our accuracy and losses of all (12) training instances / different hyperparameter settings.
-We can see track the accuracy, number of steps (epoch), time and duration of each instance.
+We can track the accuracy, number of steps (epoch), time and duration of each instance.
 We can see that (the dark green) instance with the hyperparameter set `lr=0.005, batch_size=100, num_workers=1` has the highest accuracy, however it takes slightly longer than the other instances to finish with `41s`.

  ![accuracy](./images/accuracy.jpg)

- Same goes for the losses:
+ Losses:

  ![loss](./images/loss.jpg)